 Dental implants are a popular choice of tooth replacement.
 They help to create a natural-looking smile, possess almost as much biting force as natural teeth, and restore confidence and self-esteem.

 You may have read many times that implants can last a lifetime.
-But how long do dental implants actually last, and what causes a dental implant to fail?
+But how long do implants actually last, and what causes a dental implant to fail?
 Let’s kick off by explaining what a dental implant is.

-A dental implant consists of a metal post that replaces a missing tooth root.
+An implant consists of a metal post that replaces a missing tooth root.
 When combined with a dental crown or artificial tooth, this, in its entirety, replaces the missing tooth.